Communication and Citizen Participation Techniques

 - Redmond Overlake Design Charrette, 05/06/2006 - Two-day workshop utilized visual preference survey, map exercises, developer forum, and small group roundtables to develop a preliminary concept plan for an urban center.

-- Redmond Livable Redmond: A Community Conversation about Sustainability, 11/03/2010 - The widely publicized Livable Redmond Event included an open house with displays, keynote speaker, dinner buffet, small group discussions, and a wrap-up session.
-See especially the final report.
-There is also a video of the event.
+- Redmond Involvement.
+See Livable Redmond Final Report: Redmond Livable Redmond: A Community Conversation about Sustainability, 11/03/2010 - The widely publicized Livable Redmond Event included an open house with displays, keynote speaker, dinner buffet, small group discussions, and a wrap-up session.

 Focus Groups/Small Group Processes